OpenAdaptAI/OpenAdapt/README.md

 Once you have implemented the `generate_input_event` function and written unit tests, commit your changes to your forked repository, create a pull request, and provide a brief summary of your approach, assumptions, and library integrations.

 We hope that these stubs and suggestions will help you get started with your implementation.
 Good luck!

+## Submitting an Issue

+Please submit any issues to https://github.com/MLDSAI/PAT/issues with the following information:

+- Problem description (include any relevant console output and/or screenshots)
+- Steps to reproduce (required in order for others to help you)